Gateway to College

 2) How does the Gateway to College program work?

-- Taking a "Gateway to Success" course to prepare you to become a college student at the College's Main Campus
+- Workshops to prepare you to become a college student at the College's Main Campus

-After successfully completing the Foundation term, you will enroll in Community College of Philadelphia courses and earn both high school and college credits.
-All courses after the Foundation term are selected based upon your high school completion plan, educational and career goals.
-The Gateway academic coordinator assigned to you will provide guidance and assistance with your individual success plan.
+Gateway students enroll in College courses and earn both high school and college credits.
+All courses are selected based upon your high school graduation plan and your postsecondary goals.
+The Gateway Academic Coordinator assigned to you will provide guidance and assistance with your individual success plan.

 3) What can I achieve in this program?